2026-Group 2

 Parallel Parking Simulator

-Project team member(s): Emma Ziegenbein, Hannah Lin, Amanda Weckerly, Zoe Moskowitz
+Project team members: Emma Ziegenbein, Hannah Lin, Amanda Weckerly, Zoe Moskowitz

 Introduction